upstream-se/guidebook-draft/docs/foundations/discipline/underlying-rationale/1980s-paradigm-era.md

-# 1980s — Object Orientation and Risk Governance Era
+# 1980s — Paradigm era

-## Historical configuration

-By the early 1980s, software engineering had internalized modularity and staged lifecycle control.
+By the early 1980s, Software Engineering had internalized modularity and staged lifecycle control.
 Yet complexity had not diminished.
 Systems were growing not only in size, but in conceptual richness, variability, and long-term uncertainty.

 The foregrounded problem shifted again: